If you can, sit on the right hand side of the train when you get on at St Erth. The views out across the sea are fantastic!

 There is also a network of footpaths and access to the South West Coast Path, so it’s great for walkers as well as sun seekers.

-St Erth station is at the start of the St Ives Bay Line as well as being on the mainline.
+St Erth station is the Park & Ride for the scenic St Ives Bay Line.

-A two-week annual festival full of great music, exhibitions, walks, talks, comedy, theatre, plays and poetry.
-There are over 300 events at this year’s festival.
+A two-week annual festival full of great music, exhibitions, walks, talks, comedy, theatre and poetry.
+More.